A scenic day trip to Portland Head Lighthouse in Maine should be on everyone’s bucket list, and here’s why.

 Located at the end of Two Lights Road, the Lobster Shack at Two Lights serves up fresh Maine Seafood with a spectacular view.
 During inclement weather, you’ll enjoy the inside dining room.
 However, when the sun shines, step outside and take a seat at a picnic table.
 The two lighthouses present an attractive scene/backdrop.
 Beyond, the surf crashes against the rockbound coast.
 It’s Mother Nature’s most beautiful outdoor dining room.

-At the end of your day trip to Portland Head Lighthouse and Lobster Shack in Maine, return to Wolf Cove Inn for warm hospitality, delicious food, and a comfortable and relaxing overnight stay.
+At the end of your scenic day trip to Portland Head Lighthouse in Maine, return to Wolf Cove Inn for warm hospitality, delicious food, and a comfortable and relaxing overnight stay.

 For more on what to see and do on a day trip to Portland, check out our blog post, A Great Guide to an Epic Day in Portland Maine.